In This Article

-Now that we have covered the pros of wooden false ceilings, let’s look at some cons.
+Now that we have covered the pros of wooden false ceiling designs, let’s look at some cons.
 Wood is pricier than the other materials used for false ceilings.
 It is also high maintenance because wood is prone to termites and the change in the weather.

 If POP false ceilings have caught your fancy, we’re not surprised.
 These are available in a wider range of colours and designs.
 But a word of caution — POP might not be the best option if you live in a humid environment.
 Unlike a wooden false ceiling, your POP one can absorb water over time and sag.
 Moreover, POP is not as robust as wood and can be easily prone to damage.
 However, while wooden planks can be easily replaced, your POP false ceiling will be difficult to restore.

 Another option for a false ceiling material is gypsum, a naturally occurring mineral comprising calcium sulfate dihydrate.
 It is used to create gypsum boards that are used in gypsum false ceilings.
 While gypsum is highly durable and cost-effective, it can only be used in rooms with high ceilings as they occupy more space.
 Unlike wood, gypsum cannot be moulded.
 It is also prone to water retention.